 Jan Callison serves as Chair of the Hennepin County Board of Commissioners, representing the 6th District, which includes all or part of the following cities: Deephaven, Eden Prairie, Edina, Excelsior, Greenwood, Hopkins, Long Lake, Minnetonka, Minnetonka Beach, Mound, Orono, Shorewood, Spring Park, Tonka Bay, Wayzata, and Woodland.

 Jan was elected to the Hennepin County Board of Commissioners in 2008 and re-elected in 2012.
 In 2015, Jan was elected Chair of the County Board.

 As a group, county commissioners provide leadership and oversight for county government.
 Services provided by Hennepin County include transportation and public works, health programs, libraries, social services, law enforcement, corrections, public records and environmental services.

 Commissioners do much of their work in committees with each commissioner sitting as a member of each committee.
 Jan serves on the Hennepin County Regional Railroad Authority (Vice-Chair) and the Hennepin County Housing and Redevelopment Authority.
-The County Board re-appointed Jan to the Hennepin Healthcare System (HHS) Board.
-The HHS Board governs the operations of Hennepin County Medical Center.
+Jan also serves on the Hennepin Healthcare System (HHS) Board, which governs the operations of Hennepin County Medical Center.

-Jan and husband Fred Reuning have lived in Hennepin County’s western suburbs since 1987 where they raised three children who attended the Minnetonka Public Schools.
+Jan and husband Fred Reuning have lived in Minnetonka since 1987 where they raised three children who attended the Minnetonka Public Schools.